maydixon/PCA_module/PCA_Module.md

 <img src="img/reg.axis.png" width="420px"/>
 <img src="img/PCA.axis.png" width="420px"/>

+* the direction of the principal components (PCs) represent the eigenvectors
+* the length of the PCs represent the eigenvalues
+* the correlation between the original variables and the PCs represent the *loadings*: how much each PC is correlated with the original variable

-Neat animation showing how PC1 is fit, with the data projected onto possible eigenvectors.
+Here is a neat animation showing how PC1 is fit, with the data projected onto possible eigenvectors.
 You can see that the best PC1 minimizes the distance between the points and the vector:

  <img src="img/Q7HIP.gif" width="420px"/>